-Choosing the best Garmin Instinct smartwatch for your needs
+Which Garmin Instinct should you buy: Regular, Solar, Tactical, or Esports?

 Let there be light

-If you spend enough time outdoors to justify a wearable with solar charging, technology the Garmin Instinct Solar might be the watch for you.
+If you spend enough time outdoors to justify a wearable with solar charging technology, the Garmin Instinct Solar might be the watch for you.
 It's also got blood oxygen tracking, Body Battery, power manager, and more.
 It offers a durable design that comes in an array of bold colors.

 Garmin Instinct Tactical Edition

-As for the Garmin Instinct Tactical Edition, it may not be overflowing with a whole bunch of extra features, but it may be right for the right person.
-In addition to all of the regular Garmin Instinct features, you also get a Dual Position Format Display, Night Vision mode, Stealth mode, and Jumpmaster mode.
+As for the Garmin Instinct Tactical Edition, it's not exactly overflowing with a whole bunch of extra features, but it may be a worthy upgrade for the right person.
+In addition to the regular Garmin Instinct features, you also get a Dual Position Format Display, Night Vision mode, Stealth mode, and Jumpmaster mode.

-Some of these new features might be self-explanatory, while others deserve a little context.
-The Dual-position format feature allows you to display two sets of coordinate systems on one screen simultaneously.
+Some of these new features might be self-explanatory, while others deserve a little more context.
+For example, the Dual-position format feature allows you to simultaneously display two sets of coordinate systems on one screen.
 As the name indicates, Night Vision mode allows you to adjust your screen's backlight setting to a level that won't interfere with your vision when you use night vision goggles.

-When you use the Stealth mode feature, you disable storage and sharing of GPS position as well as disable wireless connectivity and communication.
+When you use the Stealth mode feature, you disable storage and sharing of GPS position and disable wireless connectivity and communication.
 You can still see your current GPS position, but the locations are not shared or saved to your watch.
 Finally, Jumpmaster mode includes three jump types: High Altitude-High Opening (HAHO), High Altitude-Low Opening (HALO), and Static.
 You'll receive information on the speed of descent and altitude.

 The Garmin Instinct Tactical Edition doesn't offer anything different in terms of design.
-It also comes with military-grade durability, 10 ATM water resistance, and a 45mm case with 22mm interchangeable silicone bands.
+It also has military-grade durability, 10 ATM water resistance, and a 45mm case with 22mm interchangeable silicone bands.
 You'll only get two color options this time: Black and Coyote tan.
 The battery will last for up to 14 days in smartwatch mode, up to 16 hours in GPS mode, and up to 40 hours in UltraTrac mode.

 The best Instinct for rugged use